Bhupesh-V/til/Miscellaneous/my-vim-cheatsheet.md

 2. <kbd>Esc</kbd> : for command mode.
 3. <kbd>V</kbd> : to enable visual mode, use <kbd>shift</kbd> and arrow keys to select text.
 4. <kbd>"+y</kbd>: for yanking(copying) text from vim to system's clipboard (tested on Ubuntu 18, might not work on other systems.
 Search according to your system).
-5. <kbd>nohlsearch</kbd> : for clearing search highlighting.
+5. <kbd>:nohlsearch</kbd> : for clearing search highlighting.
+6. <kbd>:set nu</kbd> : to enable Line numbers(left margin).
+7. <kbd>"+p</kbd> : to paste from system's clipboard.

 ---
-I will only add stuff here when I start using it daily.
+I will only add stuff here when I start using it or use it for the first time.